Harvard-REACT/WSR-Toolbox/README.md

 * Obtain relative bearing to each other with implications to localization, rendezvous and mapping etc.
 * Capture signal multipaths (i.e signal reflections and attenuations in the environment) in a *profile* with implications to maintaining communication quality in adhoc mobile robot networks or using the profiles as figerprints for spoof-resilience in robot networks.

 The toolbox is designed for distributed and online deployment on robot platforms using commodity hardware and on-board sensors.
+In depth details are available in the [**Wiki Page**](https://github.com/Harvard-REACT/WSR-Toolbox/wiki).

 ![Paper](figs/Paper_logo.png)